AI Interpretation and Meaning

 Publication Date: 13 February 2026

-AI systems rely on entity consistency.
+AI systems rely on entity consistency to understand your business correctly.

-Confusion can occur when:
+Confusion occurs when:

-• Different addresses appear without explanation • Location pages repeat near identical content • Phone numbers vary without context • Service coverage is unclear
+• Different addresses appear without explanation • Location pages repeat near identical content • Phone numbers vary without context • Service coverage is unclear • Opening hours differ between locations without reasoning

 If your business operates in multiple cities, clearly explain:

-Consistency across website and listings reduces ambiguity.
+Consistency across your website and directory listings reduces ambiguity.
+AI systems cross-reference multiple sources to build understanding.

 How this affects AI interpretation